Ernest Hemingway House: Hemingway

-While living at the house, Hemingway wrote some of his best-received work, including the 1935 non-fiction work Green Hills of Africa, the 1936 short stories "The Snows of Kilimanjaro" and "The Short Happy Life of Francis Macomber", and his 1937 novel To Have And Have Not.
+While living at the house, Hemingway wrote some of his best-received work, including the 1935 non-fiction work Green Hills of Africa, the 1936 short stories "The Snows of Kilimanjaro" and "The Short Happy Life of Francis Macomber", and his 1937 novel To Have and Have Not.
 After his death, a manuscript was discovered in a vault in the garage; this work was published posthumously in 1970 as Islands in the Stream.
 After eight years of residing at the house, Hemingway moved to Cuba in 1939.

 Following their 1940 divorce, Pauline lived in the house until her death in 1951 and the house remained vacant afterward.
 The ownership of the house remained in Hemingway's name until his suicide in July 1961.
-Later that year, his three sons auctioned off the house for $80,000.
+Later that year, his three children auctioned off the house for $80,000.